-- 1. Students are required to contact the Clinical Coordinator (CC) if there are any issues or concerns they have regarding the clinical rotation - 2.
-The CC will follow up with the student to investigate and act as needed - 3.
-The CC will take more significant issues to the Program or Medical Director as necessary
+- 1. Students are required to contact the Director of Clinical Education (DCE) if there are any issues or concerns they have regarding the clinical rotation. - 2.
+The DCE will follow up with the student to investigate and act as needed. - 3.
+The DCE will take more significant issues to the program or Medical Director as necessary.